 Jen Auer Jordan (pronounced Jer-Dun) is a transplant from South Georgia and though she has not lived there in over 20 years, her small town background informs her approach to the law and public service.
 Put simply, she believes in helping people when they need it the most.

-Consistently recognized as one of the top 100 attorneys in the state, she specializes in complex civil cases, including professional malpractice cases, business disputes, investment fraud, whistleblower actions, and consumer class actions.
+Consistently recognized as one of the top 100 attorneys in the state (and top 50 women attorneys), she specializes in complex civil cases, including professional malpractice cases, business disputes, investment fraud, whistleblower actions, and consumer class actions.
 Her work in the courtroom has resulted in a number of impressive verdicts and settlements including a multi-million dollar award to Georgia consumers victimized by unfair lending practices.
 Her reported cases include USA Payday Cash Advance Center #1, Inc. v.
 Evans, 281 Ga.App.
 847 (2006) and Georgia Cash America, Inc. v.
 Strong, 286 Ga.App.
 405 (2007), in which she represented Georgia consumers in multiple class action lawsuits against payday lenders.
+Recently, she defeated an insurance company that had refused to cover the breast cancer treatments of one of its insured, claiming that it was a preexisting condition.
+See Jones v.
+Golden Rule Insurance Company.

 Jen graduated magna cum laude from the University of Georgia School of Law where she was an Editorial Board Member and Articles Editor for Georgia Law Review and a member of the school’s award winning National Moot Court Team.
 After graduating, Jennifer served as a federal law clerk to United States District Court Judge Anthony A. Alaimo.
 She was also named to the Order of the Barristers (for outstanding oral advocacy) and the Order of the Coif (recognizing law graduates who graduate in the top 10% of their class).
 She is a member of the Leadership Georgia Class of 2008 and is the past-President of the University of Georgia’s Law School Association Council.
 Jen is also a Master with the Joseph Henry Lumpkin American Inn of Court and serves on the Board of Governors for the State Bar of Georgia.